-Covering nearly 300 federal Superfund sites over the years, we have unparalleled expertise handling environmental site remediation through all phases from inception to completion.
+Advising on nearly 300 federal Superfund sites over the years, we have unparalleled expertise handling environmental site remediation from inception to completion.

 More than 20 Beveridge & Diamond lawyers cover Superfund and site remediation projects across federal, state, and local jurisdictions.
-Among them are a former DOJ environmental crimes prosecutor, a Caltrans Assistant Chief Counsel, general counsel of two major municipal water agencies, lead legal and policy officials from Interior and State Departments, and senior attorneys from state environmental protection agencies.
+Among them are a former U.S. Department of Justice (DOJ) environmental crimes prosecutor, a Caltrans Assistant Chief Counsel, general counsel of two major municipal water agencies, lead legal and policy officials from the Interior and State Departments, and senior attorneys from state environmental protection agencies.

 Our environmental lawyers provide value at every stage of the process—from handling properties before they appear on the National Priorities List to managing the sophisticated issues that arise when cases head to mediation or litigation.
 We address contaminated property issues under multiple programs, including the Comprehensive Environmental Response, Compensation and Liability Act (CERCLA); the Resource Conservation and Recovery Act (RCRA); and all related state statutes.